Tips When Running Your Pool

-Is it bad to run your pool pump 24 hours a day?
-No. It is, in fact, ideal for pool pumps to run 24 hours a day.
+Is it wrong to run your pool pump 24 hours a day?
+No. It is ideal for pool pumps to run 24 hours a day.
 But since it will be costly to do so, most pool owners only run their pool pumps for 12 hours a day.

 I will explain other options for those who want to cut energy costs for running a pool pump.
 And the best time to run a pool pump will be tackled in the latter part of the article.

 How Long To Run Pool Pump In A Day?

 In general, it is a good option for a pool pump to run 12 hours a day, and it is only if your pool pump has an average turnover rate of around 8 to 12 hours.

 Meaning your pool water’s total volume will run through the filter around 2 to 3 times every 24 hours.
 The water must turn over at least once daily for those maintaining a residential pool.

 Knowing this, you will be able to decide whether to run your pool pump 12 hours a day or less.

 To be more specific, you can use the equation below:

 (Pool Volume / Filtration Rate) = Hours of 1 Turnover.